kylebrowning/waterwheel.swift/README.md

 ###### built by [Kyle Browning](http://kylebrowning.com)
 ####Introduction
 ----
 The Drupal iOS SDK is a standard set of libraries for communicating to Drupal from any iOS device.
 Its extremely simple, and is basically a wrapper for AFNetworking.
-It combines the most used commands to communicate with services and handles session managment for you(but it doesnt store passwords or persist CSRF/oAUTH tokens, you must do that)
+It combines the most used commands to communicate with Drupal and handles session managment for you(but it doesnt store passwords or persist CSRF/oAUTH tokens, you must do that(at least yet :))

 ####Installation
 ----